ishiharaf/mg/README.md

 		- For the direction of the layout, check VisJS' [example](https://visjs.github.io/vis-network/examples/network/layout/hierarchicalLayoutUserdefined.html).
 	- Random layout:
 		- When using the random layout, the nodes are randomly positioned.
 The result is different every time, but if you provide a seed manually, you can reuse the same layout again.
-- Click the `?` button to display a legend and basic operation.
+- Click the `loupe` icon to do a basic search.
+Matches will be highlighted on the graph.
+	- You can use `c` before the year to search within a 20 year range. e.g.: `c1650` will match anything between 1640 and 1660.
+	- You can use `-` or `~` to search within a bigger range. e.g.: `1500-1600` will match anything between 1500 and 1600.

 ## Setup
 To run this project, clone the repository and install it locally using npm: